Are you an SME or a large company for R&D Tax Credits purposes? Working this out is a crucial part of your claim, but it can be extremely confusing.

 - And a balance sheet of over €86 million

-A business below these thresholds counts as an SME.
+A business below these thresholds qualifies as an SME.

 Note: these figures are in Euros, to remember to convert to pounds.